 Foods that you may want to consider avoiding are:

 - Trans-fats which are found in highly processed foods and refined seed oils, as these induce an inflammatory response in the body.

 - Palmitic acid which is a fat found in red meat, has been linked in some studies to increased rates of endometriosis.
 Cutting down on red meat may be helpful.

 - High GI foods and refined sugar both increase insulin and inflammation in the body which may worsen symptoms.

 - Cow’s dairy.
 Some studies have shown a link between dairy and increased pain but others have not.
 It can be inflammatory due to a particular protein in cow’s dairy and also contain high amounts of hormones such as oestrogen.

 - Gluten and/or wheat can be inflammatory and worsen gut symptoms in women with endometriosis.
 Foods containing wheat or gluten may impair the gut lining and possibly affect the immune system which may have an impact on endometriosis symptoms in susceptible women.

-- Pesticides on fruit and vegetables which contain dioxins have been positively associated with endometriosis and its symptoms.
-This may be due to specific pesticides interfering with hormonal pathways and contributing to inflammation.
-Include more organic produce or ensuring that fruit and vegetables are washed before eating can reduce this exposure.
+- Pesticides on fruit and vegetables which contain dioxins has not been positively associated with endometriosis but these pesticides do interfere with hormonal pathways.
+Include more organic produce and ensure that fruit and vegetables are washed before eating to reduce this exposure.